 Since Treasury's partial denial response constitutes an adverse action, you have the right to appeal this determination within 90 days from the date of this letter.
 By filing an appeal, you preserve your rights under FOIA and give the agency a chance to review and reconsider your request and the agency's decision.
 Your appeal must be in writing, signed by you or your representative, and should contain the rationale for your appeal.
 Please also cite the FOIA reference number noted above.
 Your appeal should be addressed to:

-FOIA Appeal FOIA and Transparency Privacy, Transparency, and Records Department of the Treasury 1500 Pennsylvania Ave., N.W.
+Ryan Law, Deputy Assistant Secretary for Privacy, Transparency and Records FOIA Appeal FOIA and Transparency Privacy, Transparency, and Records Department of the Treasury 1500 Pennsylvania Ave., N.W.
 Washington, D.C.
 20220